orchest/orchest/docs/source/fundamentals/glossary.md

 Interactive session
     Some notion of a session that you can boot and shut down which gives you additional functionality when it comes to editing and running your pipelines.
-The lifetime of a session can be managed inside the pipeline editor, or in the list pipelines.
+The lifetime of a session can be managed inside the pipeline editor.
 A session is automatically started for you when opening up a pipeline.

     * Automatically boots and manages: JupyterLab and jupyter-enterprise-gateway.
     * Required in order to start an {term}`interactive pipeline run <Interactive (pipeline) run>`.